ThKrypt/QualCoder/6-Other-information.md

 General:

-* Multi-language support - some work done on French.
-Spanish and German
+* Multi-language support - some work done on French, German, Japanese, Spanish.

 * Improve REFI-QDA open standard for import and export to other software.
 Codebook import and export seems OK.
 Project import and export is experimental.